kleinl/Dynamixel-Controller/Readme.md

 rosrun scanner_dynamixel_control dxl_control 10
 ```
 ### 3.3 Execute the turns
-The motor will respond to any kind of message sent to the /chatter.
+The motor will respond to service calls.
 First time it will reset to zero position.
 From there it will move in the above given steps.
 Execute in a new terminal.
 ```
 rosservice call /dxl_control/move